CS 839: AI for Scientific Computing

 Participation

 There will be four types of lectures in this class: background lectures (by the instructor), research lectures (by the instructor or guests), paper presentations (by students), and project presentations (by students).
-During research lectures, paper presentations, and student presentations (but not background lectures), students will be expected to think of and submit questions to the speaker(s) via a Canvas quiz.
+During research lectures, paper presentations, and project presentations (but not background lectures), students will be expected to think of and submit questions to the speaker(s) via a Canvas quiz.
 Students do not need to ask these questions out loud if they do not wish to do so.
 All questions must be thought of independently.
 If someone else asks the same or similar question out loud before you can ask your own, you must submit the speaker's answer in addition to your own version of the question.

 Questions can only be submitted to Canvas during class time.
 Each question will be assigned a binary grade based on relevance and significance (e.g. typo or basic clarification questions do not count).
 A third of the participation grade will be determined by taking the seven top-graded questions from across all research lectures, but only the first two questions during each lecture will be counted.
 The remaining thirds of the participation grade will be determined in the same manner based on the paper presentations and the project presentations, respectively.
 As there are expected to be more than four lectures of each type during the semester, this will allow flexibility in case a student is not able to attend some of the classes; this also means that requests to make up these points in some manner are extremely unlikely to be granted.